aandr26/AWS-SAP-C01-Study-Guide/README.md

 This guide serves to help the user pass the AWS Certified Solutions Architect - Professional exam.

-It generally follows the Linux Academy [AWS Certified Solutions Architect - Professional](https://linuxacademy.com/course/aws-certified-solutions-architect-professional-2018/) course, but includes some additional content that will supplement.
+It generally follows the great course by Adrian Cantrill [AWS Certified Solutions Architect - Professional](https://learn.cantrill.io/p/aws-certified-solutions-architect-professional) course, but includes some additional content that will supplement.

 --------------------------------